lucasdotc/timeblock/README.md

 - Change things: "move gym to 6pm", "make leetcode 45 minutes", "soccer every day now"
 - Reorder a day: "do soccer after job applications but before the gym"
 - Remove tasks: "delete yoga"
+- Ask for several changes at once: "clear my afternoon and push everything to tomorrow", or "cancel gym and add yoga three times a week"

-Timeblock fits everything into your open time, keeps your fixed hours clear, and asks for confirmation before it moves anything that is already on your calendar.
+The assistant reads your current schedule and works out the full set of changes for a request, then Timeblock fits everything into your open time and keeps your fixed hours clear.
+A quick add that fits just goes in.
+Anything that moves blocks you already have is shown for you to confirm first.

 Set your fixed hours.
 Under Fixed hours, add the blocks that stay put, such as work, sleep, or classes.
 The scheduler always plans around them, and you can choose whether they appear on the calendar.